Thingitude/Hotspot/README.md

 # Hotspot
 Code for the Reading Hotspot project
+See <a href="https://github.com/Thingitude/project-wiki/wiki/Reading-Hotspot-project">Reading Hotspot</a> wiki pages